Fake, Lifeless, Opaque crowns

 Caring for Your Procera Dental Restorations

-When it comes to maintaining your Procera all porcelain restorations, it is essential to avoid eating foods that are known to stain the teeth.
+When it comes to maintaining your Procera crowns, it is essential to avoid eating foods that are known to stain the teeth.
 Additionally, it is paramount to practice stellar oral hygiene habits.
 A regimen of brushing twice daily and flossing on a regular basis will help to preserve your Procera restorations.

 If you would like to learn more about Procera crown restorations, contact our Chicago, IL practice, and schedule a consultation with Dr. Fondriest by dialing 847-234-0517.
 With your desires, alongside Dr. Fondriest’s skill set, you can be assured of a long-lasting result and a stellar smile.